zkSoju/zettle/Fleeting Notes/What are smart contracts really.md

 	- Verified execution by participants
 	- Public blockchain network used as underlying infra
 - Tokens are a popular use case for smart contracts, which represent a scarce item
-- DEXes allow users to trade tokens in a non-custodial mmanner
+- DEXes allow users to trade tokens in a non-custodial manner